 The same applies to the “things” we accumulate.
-Don’t let the things you own actually own you.
+Don’t let the things you own become the things that own you.
 So, learn to de-clutter your life.
 Don’t fall into the trap of consumerism.
 Let go of things that simply take up space.
-There are a number of resources on this subject.
+There are several resources on this subject.
 Find one the resonates.
-There are always opportunities in our life to practice this, so this must obviously be one of the important things to learn.
+There are always opportunities in our life to practice this, so this must be one of the important things to learn.
 And, this applies to friends and especially spiritual relationships and teachers.

 12. Thrive Where You Are

 To live a fulfilled life, one needs three ingredients.
 These elements are courage, hope, and vulnerability.
 Add when you add these three together and you get fulfillment.
 Above all, fill your life with hope and allow yourself to become vulnerable.
 This will open your eyes to social injustice.
 As a result, it will give your heart direction.
 You’ll find a place and space in your sphere of influence to contribute.
 Learn to live a courageous life.